One-Bedroom ApartmentsEast Harlem, Manhattan

 East Harlem feels denser and more industrial than central Harlem—you'll navigate narrower blocks with lower brownstones, corner bodegas, and a working-class texture that hasn't fully gentrified.
 The FDR Drive runs along the eastern edge, which means street-level noise is significant and the neighborhood has a more transitional feel, with pockets of newer development next to older walk-ups.
 You'll experience a strong Dominican and Puerto Rican cultural presence in the food, storefronts, and street life, particularly along Lexington Avenue and 116th Street.
 The built environment is more utilitarian than aesthetic—fewer tree-lined blocks than western Harlem, more visible infrastructure, and a grittier energy overall.

-East Harlem scores 6.3/10 overall on DwellCheck's livability index, ranking #13 of 17 in Manhattan.
+East Harlem scores 6.3/10 overall on DwellCheck's livability index, ranking #20 of 33 in Manhattan.
 Rent prices in East Harlem vary widely; check specific listings for current market rates.
 East Harlem has 2 subway stations within walking distance: 110 St, 103 St.

 Frequently Asked Questions

-How much do one-bedroom apartments cost in East Harlem?
+How much should I expect to pay in East Harlem?

-How is transit from East Harlem?
+How do I get around from East Harlem?

 Check a specific East Harlem address